Ten Favorite Disney Cruise Line Perks: Should You Sail with DCL?

 It’s the best private island owned by a cruise line that I’ve ever sailed to.
 In fact, it’s better than most Caribbean resorts that I’ve visited.
 This beautiful island is a paradise for anyone seeking solitude, excitement, or a combination of both.
 Two of my favorite activities here are bike riding to the observation tower and petting stingrays during Castaway Ray’s Stingray Adventure.

 Of course, there’s an abundance of activities for adults and kids, including character greetings.
-Oh, I love me some photo ops with Captain Jack. 😉
+Oh, I loved me some photo ops with Captain Jack. 😉 For the characters that will be on Castaway Cay during your visit, check out your Navigator.

 9. Character Greetings